SuperforecastingIT/PEMDASCalculator/README.md

 # PEMDASCalculator

 A simple calculator with natural language advanced features.

-# Interpreter
 The interpreter has support for the following:

 # One-parameter